-Homosexuality
+Homosexuality in Kuwait

 Kuwaiti law criminalizes sexual contact between men, with punishments ranging from 7-10 years in prison.
 In 2017, some 76 men were deported on suspicion of homosexuality.
 While the law does not explicitly prohibit the same between women, some women have been targeted and charged with other offenses as part of so-called "morality campaigns."
 In addition, the law also prohibits "imitating the opposite sex," with punishment up to 3 years in prison.
-The Kuwaiti government censors or blocks LGBTQ material on the Internet (see p.
-2-3 of Technology and Material) and does not allow the formal registration of LGBTQ organizations.
+The Kuwaiti government censors or blocks homosexual material on the Internet (see Technology and Material) and does not allow the formal registration of homosexual organizations.
+At this time, the US State Department does not have a Status of Forces Agreement in place for Kuwait.
+Service members will be subject to local laws with regards to this topic